SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     code (see [this set of exercises](../s1_development_environment/package_manager.md) for help)

 14. (Optional) Lets say that you are not satisfied with the template I have recommended that you use, which is completely fine.
 What should you then do?
-You should ofcause create your own template!
+You should of course create your own template!
 This is actually not that hard to do.

     1. Just for a starting point I would recommend that you fork either the